Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Experimental Details

 where $\lambda \in \mathbb{R}^K$ and $\sum_{k=1}^{K} \lambda^{(k)} = 1$.
 The final fused representation is then computed as a weighted sum of the expert outputs:

 The fused expert output $\tilde{e}$ is subsequently passed through a prediction head along with the edge feature $x_{\mathrm{edge}}$ to generate the model’s output:

 This MoE architecture enables the model to dynamically select among multiple fusion pathways, capturing complex relationships between different modalities.
-With a learned gating mechanism, the MoE framework can adaptively choose the most relevant experts for each node, resulting in richer, more flexible multimodal representations.
+With a learned gating mechanism, the MoE framework can adaptively select the most relevant experts for each node, yielding richer, more flexible multimodal representations.

 \paragraph{Experiment hyperparameters.} For all baselines, we construct edge representations by concatenating the embeddings of the two connected nodes with the associated edge features.
 Node embeddings are fixed to a dimension of $128$.
 We use two-layer MLP and GNN architectures, both with a hidden size of $256$.
 The GNN, MLP, and fusion modules are fully trainable.
-All models are optimized using the Adam algorithm with a learning rate of $0.001$ and trained for $30$ epochs.
+All models are optimized with the Adam optimizer at a learning rate of $0.001$ and trained for $30$ epochs.

-We split all the accident records into training, validation, and test sets for each state based on different periods of years.
+We split all the accident records into training, validation, and test sets for each state, based on different time periods.
 The summarization is shown in Table~\ref{tab_data_split}.
-Since our current analysis is at the monthly level, we note that our framework can also be utilized for conducting analysis at the yearly level.
+Since our current analysis is at the monthly level, we note that our framework can also be used to conduct analysis at the yearly level.

 \paragraph{Evaluation metrics.} Formally, for the regression task, let $y_i \in \mathbb{R}$ denote the ground-truth number of accidents for road segment $i$, and let $\hat{y}_i$ be the corresponding model prediction.
 The Mean Absolute Error (MAE) is computed as: $\mathcal{L}_{\text{MAE}} = \frac{1}{N} \sum_{i=1}^{N} |\hat{y}_i - y_i|$, where $N$ is the total number of road segments in the evaluation set.